Lucky loser Potapova makes history with Madrid Open semi-final run

 "I’m super happy.
 There’s nothing better that could happen to me in my life at the moment."

-After cruising through the opening set, Potapova appeared destined for a straightforward victory when she earned three match points in the second.
+After cruising through Wednesday's opening set, Potapova appeared destined for a straightforward victory when she earned three match points in the second.

-But Pliskova clawed back to force a tiebreak and level the match.
+But Pliskova clawed her way back to force a tiebreak and level the match.

 Potapova trailed 3-1 in the decider, only to reel off five consecutive games and seal victory with her 10th ace before collapsing to her knees.